 These exposure charts and the EV absolute value scale are no longer commonly used.

-However, as each step of the exposure value ( EV ) corresponds to a light step, that notation is widely used as a synonym for light step or f-stop.
+However, as each step of the exposure value ( EV ) corresponds to a light step, that notation is widely used as a synonym for light action or f-stop.

 What is measured with light steps?

-In photography and video the scale of light steps is used a lot to compare or to have a reference of characteristics.
+In photography and video, the scale of light steps is used to compare or reference characteristics.

-We have already seen that the basic parameters are adjusted by light steps:
+We have already seen that light steps adjust the necessary parameters: